swat-ds/reactor-rooom/_projects/chornobyl-in-tourist-literature.md

 title: "Chornobyl in Tourist Literature"
 category: ['travel','people','history']
 classes: ['embed','iframe','arcgis']
 excerpt: "Although most guidebooks treat radiation as something to be avoided, a 1995 guidebook to Eastern Europe  markets its sinister appeal, describing the Gariūnai Market in Vilnius where 'you can buy everything: a possibly stolen Mercedes, Chernobyl-influenced veggies, western CDs, toothpaste, smoked eel, and so on.'"
-description: "This project borrows from scholar Phillip Stones analysis of Chornobyl tourism to examine Chornobyl's transformation into a tourist attraction.
+description: "This project borrows from scholar Phillip Stones' analysis of Chornobyl tourism to examine Chornobyl's transformation into a tourist attraction.
 Using travel literature from the past 30 years this exhibit uncovers how publishers turned the site of a devastating industrial accident into a must-see tourist destination."
 header:
     #overlay_image: "https://drive.google.com/file/d/1A2_kpMEl_x-PSmyYerBSsef5NaJKi2oN/view?usp=share_link"
     teaser: "assets/images/m-oconnell.png"